itkovian/sarchive/README.md

 `1.34.2+`

 This version is what we test against in CI.
+We also test on
+    - stable
+    - beta
+    - nightly
+for both Linux and MaxOS.:w

 ## Usage